+1.1 LMP12 MODIFIED CLASS

-- 1 Classes of Racing - 1.1 LMP12 Open Modified Class - 1.1.1 Motors will be in accordance with LMP12 Construction Rule 3 - 1.1.1 For Modified class speed controllers must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 and Appendix 2 in LMP12 Construction Rules)
+- 1.1.1 Motors will be in accordance with LMP12 Construction Rule 3. - 1.1.2 For Modified class speed controllers must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 and Appendix 2 in LMP12 Construction Rules) - 1.1.3 Rule 1.1.2 is suspended for the BRCA 2019/2020 National season to align with the Modified class to be run at the 2020 IFMAR World Championships.

-LMP12 Spec Classes
+1.2 LMP12 SPEC CLASSES

 - 1.2.1 Motors will be in accordance with LMP12 Construction Rule 2. - 1.2.2 BRCA National Stock Championship will be for motors in accordance with the Electric Board "Brushless Spec.
-Motor (13.5) list" as updated from time to time. - 1.2.3 BRCA National Sport Championship will be for motors in accordance with the Electric Board "Brushless Spec.
+Motor lists" as updated from time to time. - 1.2.3 BRCA National Sports Championship will be for motors in accordance with the Electric Board "Brushless Spec.
 Motor list" as updated from time to time.
+The minimum wind of the motor will be 13.5 turns with no maximum wind. - 1.3 Competitors may only enter one LMP12 class on the same day.

+1.4 GT12 SUPERCUP CLASS

-The minimum wind of the motor will be 10.5 turns with no maximum wind. - 1.2.4 BRCA National Sport Championship will be for motors in accordance with the Electric Board "Brushless Spec.
-Motor list" as updated from time to time.
-The minimum wind of the motor will be 13.5 turns with no maximum wind. - 1.3 Competitors may only enter one LMP12 class on the same day. - 1.4 GT12 SuperCup Class - 1.4.1 Motors will be in accordance with GT12 Construction Rule 2 or 3. - 1.4.2 BRCA National Championship will be for motors in accordance with the Electric Board "Brushless Spec.
-Motor (13.5) list" as updated from time to time. - 1.4.3 Speed controllers must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 and Appendix 2 in GT12 Construction Rules) - 1.4.4 Cars may be fitted with additional parts not supplied in the rolling chassis kit (see Construction Rules 6.7 and 6.7.1) including a differential in the rear axle, replacements for other parts and home-made parts. - 1.5 GT12 ProductionCup Class - 1.5.1 Motors will be in accordance with GT12 Construction Rule 2 or 3. - 1.5.2 BRCA National Championship will be for motors in accordance with the Electric Board "Brushless Spec.
-Motor (17.5) list" as updated from time to time. - 1.5.3 Speed controllers in GT12 classes must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 and Appendix 2 in GT12 Construction Rules) - 1.5.4 Cars may be fitted with additional parts not supplied in the rolling chassis kit (see Rule 6.7 and 6.7.1) including a differential in the rear axle and replacements for other parts.
-Parts or components that break or wear out will be replaced "like for like", or as close as possible if those parts are no longer in production. - 1.6 GT12 ProductionCup and SuperCup classes will only run in separate heats if there are more than 20 entries. - 1.7 GT10 Class - 1.7.1 Motors will be in accordance with GT10 Construction Rule 3.2. - 1.7.2 BRCA National Championship will be for motors in accordance with the Electric Board "Brushless Spec.
-Motor lists" (10.5, 13.5, 17.5, 21.5) as updated from time to time. - 1.7.3 Speed controllers in GT10 classes must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 in GT10 Construction Rules) - 1.8 F1 2S Class - 1.8.1 Motors will be in accordance with F1 Construction Rule 2. - 1.8.2 BRCA National Championship will be for 21.5 motors in accordance with the Electric Board "Brushless Spec.
-Motor lists" (10.5, 13.5, 17.5, 21.5) as updated from time to time.
-Intent;
+- 1.4.1 Motors will be in accordance with GT12 Construction Rule 2 or 3. - 1.4.2 BRCA National Championship will be for motors in accordance with the Electric Board "Brushless Spec.
+Motor (13.5T) list" as updated from time to time. - 1.4.3 Speed controllers must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 and Appendix 2 in GT12 Construction Rules) - 1.4.4 Cars may be fitted with additional parts not supplied in the rolling chassis kit (see Construction Rules 6.7 and 6.7.1) including a differential in the rear axle, replacements for other parts and home-made parts.

-that a motor design which appears in any of the brushless spec motor homologation lists may be used providing it has 21.5 turns.
+1.5 GT12 PRODUCTIONCUP CLASS

-- 1.8.3 Batteries will be in accordance with F1 Construction Rule 3.2. - 1.9 F1 1S Class - 1.9.1 Motors will be in accordance with F1 Construction Rule 2. - 1.9.2 BRCA National Championship will be for motors in accordance with the Electric Board "Brushless Spec.
-Motor list" (13.5) as updated from time to time. - 1.9.3 Batteries will be in accordance with F1 Construction Rule 3.3. - 1.10 Speed controllers in F1 classes must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 in F1 Construction Rules) - 1.11 F1 1S and 2S classes will only run in separate heats and championships if there are more than 20 entries
+- 1.5.1 Motors will be in accordance with GT12 Construction Rule 2 or 3. - 1.5.2 BRCA National Championship will be for motors in accordance with the Electric Board "Brushless Spec.
+Motor (17.5T) list" as updated from time to time. - 1.5.3 Speed controllers in GT12 classes must be set in the approved mode and must be named in the list of eligible Zero-timing Speed Controllers (see Rule 4 and Appendix 2 in GT12 Construction Rules)